gderber/other-xwahacker/readme.txt

 Version 2.4 adds changefov.bat

+Version 2.5 improves the no-CD patch and has a GUI version.

 To patch X-Wing Alliance, extract the .bat and xwahacker.exe files somewhere and then copy xwingalliance.exe from the X-Wing Alliance installation directory there.